Urdu hai mera naam main Khusrau ki paheli

 In 2010 Gujarat High Court observed there was nothing on record to suggest that any provision has been made or order issued declaring Hindi as a national language of the country.

 Hindavi, Dehalvi, Gujri , Dakhini, Rekhta were the names given to the language which evolved from Hindustani to today’s Hindi and Urdu.
 In fact according to S.R.
-Farooqui the term Urdu was used during Akbar’s time to denote ‘royal city’.
+Farooqui the term Urdu was used under Shah Jahan to denote the ‘royal city’ of Shahjahanabad..

 Emperor Shah Alam II with his love for Hindi, gave it a position in his court with the nomenclature, “ Zabaan e Urdu e mualla,.’ ( the language of the exalted city.)(3.)